Euler flag enumeration of Whitney stratified spaces: Whitney stratified sets

 \item[(3)] Lastly, we can have the three strata $v = \cup_{i=1}^{n} v_{i}$, $e = \cup_{i=1}^{n} e_{i}$ and $c$.
 Now non-one values of the weighted zeta function are given by $\zetabar(\hz,v) = \zetabar(\hz,e) = n$ and $\zetabar(v,e) = 2$. \end{itemize} In contrast, we cannot have $v, e_{1}, \ldots, e_{n}, c$ as a stratification, since the link of a point $p$ in $e_{i}$ depends on the point $p$ in $v$ chosen. } \end{example} By Lemma~\ref{lemma_x_y_w} the $\cd$-index of each of the three Whitney stratifications in Example~\ref{example_three_stratifications} are the same, that is, $\cv^{2} + (n-2) \cdot \dv$.
 Hence we have the immediate corollary. \begin{corollary} The $\cd$-index of an $n$-gon is given by $\cv^{2} + (n-2) \cdot \dv$ for $n \geq 1$. \end{corollary}

-The last stratification in the previous example can be be extended to any simple polytope. \begin{example} {\rm Let $P$ be an $n$-dimensional simple polytope.
-Recall that the simple condition that implies that every interval $[x,y]$, where $\hz < x \leq y$, is a Boolean algebra.
+The last stratification in the previous example can be extended to any simple polytope. \begin{example} {\rm Let $P$ be an $n$-dimensional simple polytope, that is, every interval $[x,y]$ in the face lattice, where $\hz < x \leq y$, is isomorphic to a Boolean algebra.
 We obtain a different stratification of the ball by joining all the facets together to one strata.
 By Lemma~\ref{lemma_x_y_w} we note that the $\cd$-index does not change, since the information is carried in the weighted zeta function.
 We continue by joining all the subfacets together to one strata.
 Again the $\cd$-index remains unchanged.
 In the end we obtain a stratification where the union of all the $i$-dimensional faces forms the $i$th strata.
 The face poset of this stratification is the $(n+2)$-element chain $C = \{\hz = x_{0} < x_{1} < \cdots < x_{n+1} = \hz\}$, with the rank function $\rho(x_{i}) = i$ and weighted zeta function $\zetabar(\hz,x_{i}) = f_{i-1}(P)$ and $\zetabar(x_{i},x_{j}) = \binom{n+1-i}{n+1-j}$.
 Again, by Lemma~\ref{lemma_x_y_w} we have $\Psi(C,\rho,\zetabar) = \Psi(P)$.

 A similar stratification can be obtained for any regular polytope. } \end{example}

 \begin{example} {\rm Consider the stratification of an $n$-dimensional manifold with boundary, denoted $(M, \partial M)$, into its boundary $\partial M$ and its interior $M^{\circ}$.
 The face poset is $\{\hz < \partial M < M^{\circ}\}$ with the elements having ranks $0$, $n$ and $n+1$, respectively.
 The weighted zeta function is given by $\zetabar(\hz,\partial M) = \chi(\partial M)$, $\zetabar(\hz,M^{\circ}) = \chi(M)$ and $\zetabar(\partial M, M^{\circ}) = 1$.
 If $n$ is even then $\partial M$ is an odd-dimensional manifold without boundary and hence its Euler characteristic is $0$.
 In this case the $\ab$-index is $ \Psi(M) = \chi(M) \cdot (\av-\bv)^{n}$.
 If~$n$ is odd then we have the relation $\chi(\partial M) = 2 \cdot \chi(M)$ and hence the $\ab$-index is given by $ \Psi(M) = \chi(M) \cdot (\av-\bv)^{n} + 2 \cdot \chi(M) \cdot (\av-\bv)^{n-1} \cdot \bv$.
 Passing to the $\cd$-index we conclude